rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Give instruction to a wise man, and he will be still wiser; teach a righteous man, and he will increase in learning. ^0909

-The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is insight. ^0910
+The fear of the LORD is the beginning of wisdom, and the knowledge of the Holy One is insight. ^0910

 For by me your days will be multiplied, and years will be added to your life. ^0911